What do a West Point cadet, Ivy League undergraduate, and Scripps National Spelling Bee finalist have in common? They’ve all got grit!

 Last week, we introduced you to Growth Mindset, the concept that your skills and abilities can improve through learning, perseverance, and good mentoring.
 Although we did not mention it at the time, Growth Mindset is closely related to another non-cognitive skill, and the topic of today’s post, known as grit.

 Introduced in a 2007 paper by University of Pennsylvania psychologist Angela Duckworth, people with grit exhibit “perseverance and passion for long-term goals.”
 Although these individuals often have Growth Mindsets, too, their focus on the long-term allows them to persist through short-term challenges.
-For example, in their paper, Duckworth and her colleagues demonstrated the power of grit with a group of West Point Military Academy cadets entering their first summer of training – a physically, mentally, and emotionally exhausting period called “Beast Barracks.”
-Using their 12-Item Grit Scale, the researchers wanted to see how well grit could predict which cadets would remain at West Point after the summer.
+For example Duckworth and colleagues' paper demonstrated the power of grit with a group of West Point Military Academy cadets entering their first summer of training – a physically, mentally, and emotionally exhausting period called “Beast Barracks.”
+Using their grit scale, the researchers wanted to see how well grit could predict which cadets would remain at West Point after the summer.
 Duckworth and colleagues found that grit was the best predictor of which cadets stayed, even beyond West Point’s own system for predicting cadet retention!

 Duckworth and colleagues also explored the power of grit with University of Pennsylvania undergraduates, and Scripps National Spelling Bee contestants.
 Among the University students, grit was a significant predictor of GPA, although it was associated with lower SAT scores, suggesting that the “less smart” students could have relied on their grittiness to “make up the difference” in the classroom.
 At the National Spelling Bee, grittiness predicted which spellers would advance to further rounds, and how many National Bees they had previously attended.